chris-bailey/dev-bookshelf-mongodb-heroku/README.md

 $ heroku addons:create mongolab:sandbox
 ```

-Retrieve your MongoDB database name from the Heroku Dashboard by clicking on the MongoLab addon.
+Retrieve your MongoDB database name by clicking on the MongoLab addon.
 Place the database name into the `src/main/resources/config/application-prod.yml` configuration file in the database field.

 Deploy project to Heroku.